commandbox-modules/commandbox-migrations/README.md

 ## Setup

-You need to set up some information in your `box.json`:
+You need to set up some information in the `box.json` in your application root folder:

 ```json
 "cfmigrations": {